mathewzilla/old_matlab/README.md

 Training and testing occurs, set up/called using the old code.

+RESULTS:
+Structure AR_results.mat stores all output from the 5 classifiers and 3 datasets, in the order {dataset,classifier}.
+Results are structured as follows;

+TO DO: Scale output to real-world values

+results.outR = radial distance classification
+results.outV = velocity classification (or whisker classification for crunchy data, will be ignored for storytelling) - Note some classifiers don't make explicit V estimates: either none is given or overall class (i.e. 1 in 2626/ 1 in 9) is used to determine V. results.errorR = radial distance classification error, deterimined by difference between true and estimated R results.errorV = velocity classification error, deterimined by difference between true and estimated V (if applicable) results.t_train = time (s) to train classifier results.t_test = time (s) to test classifier

 TO DO: This could be editted so a single classifier is called with a single script.
 User could then decide which classifier to try.
 This would return scores, times for training/testing.